kkawakam/rustyline/README.md

 typed.
 Currently this feature is always enabled and there is no configuration option to disable it.

-_This feature does not allow the end user to hit a special key sequence and enter a mode where hitting the return key will cause a literal newline to be added to the input buffer_.
+This feature does not allow the end user to hit a special key sequence and enter a mode where hitting the return key will cause a literal newline to be added to the input buffer.

+The way to achieve multi-line editing is to implement the `Validator` trait.